Introduction to Thermal Metal Spraying

 Application of Metal Sprayed Coating

-When using arc or gas application, operator experience will develop with time but some general guidelines include the development of an optimum distance between the pistol and substrate.
+When using arc or gas application, operator experience will develop over time.
+However, some general guidelines include establishing an optimum distance between the pistol and the substrate.
 This is needed to maintain a satisfactory temperature at which the sprayed metal hits the surface.

 This distance, combined with the speed of lateral movement of the pistol, controls the rate and hence the thickness of metal deposited.